 The present study builds on a recent Household Budget survey conducted by the Federal Statistical Office (FSO) in 2010.
-The data collection comprises the number of trips, the participation, as well as the character of the travel and profile of the traveller.
+The data collection comprises the number of trips, the character of the travel and the profile of the traveller.
 In addition, it contains day trips (i.e. day trips are over 3 hours), overnight travels, and distinguishes between private and business trips.

-Our study considers 1198 private trips from 1 day up to 30 days; the average of days spent at destination is around 7.5 days.
-In addition to the number of days, our database contains information about the choice of the means of transport.
-More specifically, the Swiss tourists face two choices between private and public transportation.

-The 76% choose to get their destination by private transportation, which includes car, caravan and camper whereas the 23% decides for a public service such as airplane, taxi, bus and train.
+Our study considers 624 private trips from 1 day up to 30 days; the average of days spent at destination is around 7 days.
+The vast majority of respondents are women (56%) and the average age is around 49 years old.
+The biggest share (more than 70%) of Swiss tourist live in agglomeration area, instead the rest of the responders are located between rural area and isolated city.
+Moreover, our database contains information about the choice of the means of transport.
+The 76% choose to get their destination by private transportation, whereas the 24% decides for a public service.